- University of Wisconsin-Eau Claire

 Wondering where you want to live?
-Check out the Housing and Residence Life book, which will provide you with your residence hall options and packing suggestions!
+Check out the Housing and Residence Life page, which will provide you with your residence hall options and packing suggestions!
 Housing assignments are first-come, first-serve--so don't procrastinate!
-You can log back into your housing application up until April 20 to change your hall and roommate preferences.
 Students are guaranteed on-campus living if the application and deposit are submitted by April 20.
 Both steps are needed to secure your spot in the residence halls.

 Dec.
 1 priority; Feb.
 1 deadline

-Admitted freshmen who meet minimum scholarship criteria and are accepted by the Feb.
+Admitted freshmen who meet minimum scholarship criteria at the point of admission and are accepted by the Feb.
 1 application deadline must fill out the separate Admissions scholarship application to apply.
 Eligible freshmen admitted by the Dec.
 1 priority application deadline may be considered for early awards.
 Students receiving scholarships will be notified by the beginning of April of their senior year.
 For the scholarship application, descriptions, criteria and amounts, visit our scholarship website.